29 Ways to Stay Creative—Part Five

 Have you ever used a grayscale template as the base of a scrapbook page?
 If not, it might be just the thing you need to get back into a creative groove.

 Templates help take the mystery out of page design; they get you off to a good start so you can have a strong finish.
-Give templates a try.
+Grab a FREE template in our FREE Fundamentals class.
+Enrollment is required, but it’s FREE.

 #25 Stop Trying To Be Someone Else’s Perfect